source-foundry/fontmake-mp/README.md

 `fmp.py` will spawn a new process for each UFO source directory of multi-font builds up to the number of available cores on your system as determined by the Python `multiprocessing.cpu_count()` method.

 ### Manual modifications

 #### Change spawned process number

-To manually set the spawned process number, modify the `PROCESSES` constant integer at the top of the `fmp.py` file to the desired number of processes.
+To manually set the spawned process number, modify the `PROCESSES` constant integer at the top of the `fmp.py` file to the desired number of processes.  `fmp.py` will automatically decrease this number to the number of requested UFO compiles when the latter number is less than the requested number of spawned processes.
+This means that you can set this to the total number of CPU on your system and the script will always spawn the number of processes that match your UFO compilation requests up to a maximum of your setting.

 #### Change build file type